-When on island, there’s a whole range of adventure activities on Maui to take advantage of.
-Some of the most popular activities include surfing at Honolua Bay, windsurfing at Ho’okipa and parasailing in Ka’anapali.
+When on the island, there’s a whole range of adventure activities on Maui of which to take advantage.
+Some of the most popular activities include surfing at Honolua Bay, windsurfing at Ho’okipa, and parasailing in Ka’anapali.
 These are all classic adrenaline-inducing ventures on the ocean, but there are also some more adventurous land tours and activities awaiting you just a short distance inland.

 Check out Pride of Maui’s Top 10 Maui Land Tours and Activities list below.
-We’ve included a variety of different thrill-seeking Maui land activities from family-friendly to extreme.
-Enjoy…
+We’ve included a variety of different thrill-seeking Maui land activities from family-friendly to the extreme.
+Enjoy!

 Just because you’re inland, doesn’t mean you have to be on land!
 Maui is truly a cliff-jumpers paradise.
 If jumping off of waterfalls is your thing, Maui will be your mecca.
 There are countless waterfalls with deep pools in the East Maui/Hana area, and most of these waterfalls come with the added bonus of a short hike and a relaxing swim.
 When venturing to East Maui land activity destinations, make sure to bring a swimsuit, hiking shoes, a dry bag, and a change of clothes for the departing hikes.